Ashley Hunter (footballer): Morecambe

 On 12 July 2022, Hunter joined League One club Morecambe on a one-year deal.

 Milton Keynes Dons

 On 4 August 2023, Hunter joined League Two club Milton Keynes Dons on a free transfer following his release from Morecambe.
 He made his debut a day later in the opening game of the 2023–24 season on 5 August 2023, in a 5–3 away win over Wrexham having come on as a 78th-minute substitute.

 On 26 January 2024, Hunter departed the club having had his contract terminated by mutual consent.

 AFC Fylde

 On 31 January 2024, Hunter joined National League club AFC Fylde on a short-term contract until the end of the season.
 He departed the club at the end of his short-term contract.

 Accrington Stanley

 On 6 August 2024, Hunter joined Accrington Stanley on a one year deal.

 On 9 May 2025, Accrington Stanley announced the player would be leaving when his contract expired in June.

+Marine

+On 8 August 2025, Hunter joined National League North club Marine.

+In November 2025, he suffered an anterior cruciate ligament injury that would rule him out for the remainder of the season.

+Ilkeston Town

+On 30 July 2026, Hunter joined Northern Premier League Premier Division club Ilkeston Town, the phoenix club of his first club Ilkeston.